 Specific fire safety information

-- The Holland Marine Industry (HISWA) publishes tips on fire prevention.
-Read the HISWA's instructions on checking gas installations on board (in Dutch).
+• The Holland Marine Industry (HISWA) publishes tips on fire prevention.
+Read the HISWA's instructions on the safe use of gas and electricity installations on board (in Dutch).